 Laws, Rules, & Regulations Exam / Other Exams: Determined by state licensing board.

-Candidates that have graduated from an ABFSE-accredited program should take the NBE, while candidates that did not complete an ABFSE-accredited program may be eligible for the SBE depending on requirements determined by their state licensing agency.
+Candidates that have graduated from an ABFSE-accredited program are eligible to take the NBE.
+Candidates that did not complete an ABFSE-accredited program may be eligible for the NBE depending on requirements determined by their state licensing agency.

 Exams are administered year-round at Pearson Professional Centers.
 Test center hours vary.
 Contact Pearson VUE at 1-800-709-0180 or visit www.pearsonvue.com/theconference to schedule your appointment Click here to locate a Test Center.
 All Conference administered examinations can be scheduled at approved Pearson VUE testing locations in the United States.